 How to Deal with Quicksand Conversations

 The reason this happens is because at least one person in the conversation is not using words to actually communicate.
-They are using words to “evoke” emotions or feelings in the other person, and the words they use may have nothing to do with the subject at hand.
-This is called “evocative communication.”
+They’re using words to “evoke” emotions or feelings in the other person, and the words they use may have nothing to do with the subject at hand.

 Let’s backtrack a little so you can get a good grasp on how this works.
-There are two basic types of communication, which are called communicative and evocative.
+There’s two basic types of communication, which are called communicative (or direct style) and evocative.

 Let’s take an example.
 A woman says to her husband: